onanuviie/css-planets/README.md

 # CSS Planets
->This is a challenge I did using just css to created my animated and rotating planet.
+>This is a challenge I did using just css to create my animated and rotating planets.